 Impulse purchases are the bane of your budget’s existence, but they can be so hard to resist in the moment.
+They can be quite expensive, too, as the average American spends a little over $300 a month in impulse purchases3.
 Keep your wallet happy by planning all the details of your trip ahead of time.
 By doing so, you can research all the things you’d like to do before your trip and plan them out so you know they will all fit within your budget.
 It can be difficult to keep your budget in mind when it’s not in front of you, and planning will help stop you from overspending in the moment.
 Additionally, many places offer a slight discount on tickets or services if you purchase them online ahead of time rather than at the box office or may have bundles that are only available online.
 Check out all your options, compare pricing and offers, and book your excursions ahead of time.
 Not only will it help you stay on budget, but it’ll save you the headache of figuring out what to do after you’ve already arrived.

 While you may be ready to rush right into your vacation, taking the time to slow down and prepare for your trip with these tips could help save your budget, and your piece of mind too.
 You’ll be ready to sit back, relax, and have the time of your life.

 1Bennett, Karen.
 (2022, Nov 29).
 Retrieved from: https://www.bankrate.com/banking/cost-of-vacation/

 2Rotondo, Andrea.
 (2022, Aug 26).
 Retrieved from: https://thepointsguy.com/guide/4-scenarios-when-you-should-use-a-travel-agent/

 3Dickler, Jessica.
 (2022, Aug 20).
 Retrieved from: https://www.cnbc.com/2022/08/20/shoppers-spend-over-300-a-month-on-impulse-purchases-despite-recession-fears.html